omoz4real/omoz4real.github.io/_posts/2022-09-03-securing-a-javaserverfaces-application-javaee8.md

 ---
 layout: post
-title: "Securing a JavaServer Faces Application - Java/Jakarta EE 8 "
+title: "Securing a JavaServer Faces Application - Java/Jakarta EE 8 - In Progress (Not Yet Completed)"
 date: 2022-09-09
 ---
 This blog post is about securing a Java Server Faces application that can be deployed to a Java/Jakarta EE 8 compliant